 Share This Article:

-Changes are being made to existing data protection legislation.
+Changes have been made to data protection legislation.
 The new law, the General Data Protection Regulation (EU) 2016/679 (“GDPR”) sets out the principles and rules about how organisations can process personal data and the rights of an individual in relation to their data.
-These new rules become effective from 25 May 2018.
+These new rules became effective from 25 May 2018.

 The following sets out how the Bata Heritage Centre (BHC) deals with your privacy which is, of course, important to us.
 This statement explains what personal data BHC collects from you and how we use it.